cakephp/docs/en/development/errors.rst

 .. php:exception:: RecordNotFoundException

    The requested record could not be found.
-This will also set http response headers to 404.
+This will also set HTTP response headers to 404.

 .. php:namespace:: Cake\Routing\Exception